 - Do not give them too many hours of direct sunlight.
 Put them near a window but not facing south and better if they are sheltered by a wall.
 These plants are from the bottom of the rain forest.
 The corners will become dry and brown when they get sun burnt.

 - Water once a week.
-The more sun they get the greener and bigger the leaves will be, and the more holes they will have.
+The more light they get the greener and bigger the leaves will be, and the more holes they will have although the wholes are a sign of an old plant and double fenestration is rare.

 Also called Mother in law’s tongue. (no idea where the name comes from) These very flashy plants require hardly any attention.
 They grow without much light so they can go to decorate those dark corners.
 They also don’t need much water.
 A bit every two weeks does the job.
+It’s easy to kill them by over watering.
 I have one at my parents place that I bought in Ikea many many years ago. it doesn’t grow much but It’s still standing.
+And I have one in Ireland that is a baby of one my grandmother had what feels like millions of years ago.
+When watering make sure you do not pour in the center of the leaves cluster.
+For this one is better to water the sides of the pot or even from the bottom.
+It will survive almost anywhere but it will need good light to thrive.
+Surviving is not the same as thriving, growing and sprouting new leaves.
+Sansevierias are also known as snake plants, they also prefer clay pots ro plastic pots to be happy.

 4- Rubber plant – Ficus Elastica

-My Ficus is the ONLY plant I have managed to keep alive for the last 8 years in Singapore.
-Orchids, palms, cactus… anything else, I have killed.
-My old friend is a survivor that made it through long periods of neglect.
+My Ficus was the ONLY plant I have managed to keep alive 11 years in Singapore.
+My old friend was a survivor that made it through long periods of neglect and it went to a friend of mine when I left.

-The movers severely damaged it in the last relocation, but it’s still going to make it through.
-Out of the 3 original stems only one survives, but I have never reported it, or filled up the soil ,or fertilized it.
-Call it survival of the fittest.
-This thing will pretty much overcome a nuclear holocaust (together with cockroaches).
+The movers severely damaged it in the last relocation, but it made it it through.
+Out of the 3 original stems only one survived and it sprouted more branches sideways.
+I never reported it, or filled up the soil ,or fertilised it.
+Call it survival of the fittest!
+These things will pretty much overcome a nuclear holocaust together with cockroaches.

-Disclaimer!
 That’s a pretty photo isn’t it?
-Well, I can assure you this lovely plant on top has been grown outdoors and placed there for the shoot.
-They trick us all the time with these things.
+Well, I can assure you this lovely plant has not been grown in that space. it has been grown outdoors and placed there for the shoot.
+They trick us all the time with these things in magazines that’s why you need to learn a few plant basics.
+The red colour on the top of the plant, on the new growth, means it gets direct sunlight.
+That’s how plants get a tan, they get reddish.

 To get a rubber plant to look like that they need 12h a day of direct light.
-That’s how they look in the park next to my house, where they grow by the lake.
+That’s how they looked in the park next to my house in Singapore, where they grow by the lake.
 I have never seen them looking like that anywhere else.
-The leaves don’t get the pink color on the back and red on the tips if you grow them indoors.
-Also they don’t grow so tight.
-This much I know from first hand experience.
+The leaves don’t get the pink/red color on the back and red on the tips of the growth if you keep them indoors.
+Also they don’t grow so tight, they grow more sparse.
+This I know from first hand experience.

 I would bet this is a segment from a massive plant outdoors placed in a pot for the photo.
 And I would bet that It will lose that look very soon after living in this bedroom.